-VSCode
+VSCode (and Cursor)

-Using SSH with VSCode
+Using SSH with VSCode and Cursor

 Our scope in supporting the Visual Studio Code editor is limited.
 If we confirm that SSH works outside of VS Code, and the following settings do not resolve your issue, we will suggest you cleanly remove and reinstall the application.

-Visual Studio Code is used with the extension “Remote - SSH,” which must be installed before any of the following is relevant.
+VSCode and Cursor are used with the extension “Remote - SSH,” which must be installed before any of the following is relevant.
 VS Code can use either a “remote folder” or a git repo in a remote filesystem, but they both connect using the Remote - SSH extension.

 Visual Studio Code: Remote-SSH has multiple moving parts.
 To answer common questions and issues, please familiarize yourself with the information below.